sandypockets/nextjs-blog-starter/_posts/a-nextjs-blog-starter-you-actually-want-to-use.md

 Need to show the same page to a bunch of users?
 Generate it at build.
 When your users ask for your content, deliver it lightning fast.

 ##### Image optimization
 Defer images you don't need, and prioritize the ones you do.
 All the while, making sure you're serving up the smallest size possible without sacrificing quality.
 For example, the hero image on the homepage receives priority (since it's above the fold), while the images below the fold, in the "More stories" section, will be deferred.
+The same is true for the hero image on each blog post's page.

 ##### React
 A fast, robust library.
 Popular enough that you'll always be able to find the tools and packages you need to build out custom features.